-The Dean, staff and students of the Faculty of Law look forward to welcoming you to the Faculty in 2017.
-In anticipation of your arrival at UCT, the Law Students' Council has organised an exciting student-centred Orientation programme that we know will really help you to settle quickly into all aspects of university life.
-Orientation is compulsory for all students coming into the Faculty - it's the lifeline that will introduce you to the campus, the life of the University and the Law Faculty.
-It will offer you guidance with your course choices and the registration process.
+In anticipation of the arrival of the first year class of 2019 at UCT, the Law Students' Council will be organising an exciting student-centred Orientation programme that we know will really help you to settle quickly into all aspects of university life.
+Orientation is compulsory for all students coming into the Faculty - it's the lifeline that will introduce the first year class of 2019 to the campus, the life of the University and the Law Faculty.
+Over three days, the programme will offer you, amongst other things:

 In the past, the Law Faculty Orientation programme was voted as AMAZING by attendees!
-Join us and make 2017 an even MORE amazing Orientation session.
+Join us to make 2019 an even MORE amazing Orientation session.
 Refreshments and lunches will be provided on each day of attendance.

 All Law graduates are required to demonstrate the level of numerical proficiency deemed appropriate for lawyers.
-LLB students are expected to complete a course [MAM1013F] Law that Counts: Quantitative Literacy for Law.
-Those who demonstrate satisfactory numeracy skills in the NBT Quantitative Literacy test (66%) administered before registration may be exempted from the course.
+LLB students are expected to complete the course Law that Counts: Quantitative Literacy for Law [MAM1013F] .
+Those who demonstrate satisfactory numeracy skills in the NBT Quantitative Literacy test (66%) may be exempted from the course.
 High grades in Mathematics at school or successful completion of Maths-related courses at university do not exempt you from MAM1013F.
-Applicants who obtained 66% in the Quantitative Literacy component of the NBT test written for admission to UCT are not required to retake the test.
-The test will be written on 4 March 2017 from 09h00-12h00 in Kramer LT1 in the Kramer Law Building on Middle Campus.
-You are expected to be at the venue at 08h00.

 Graduate LLB students (those who already have undergraduate degrees) are exempt from MAM1013F and therefore do not need to take the NBT Test.

 All students entering first year law studies at UCT are required to have a laptop for use during class as well as for personal study throughout the degree.
 The specifications for these laptops have been set so that they enable you to manage the demands of digital literacy expected in the senior years of the LLB degree.
 Students receiving financial aid from UCT will be assisted (in the form of financial assistance) to acquire a laptop.
-Details of this assistance will be sent to students who will be receiving financial aid.
+Details of this assistance will be sent to students who have accessed NSFAS support.

-The use of laptops is intended to promote ‘paperless’ teaching in the interests of a greener, sustainable environment, to equip you with the skills to access cases and readings online, , to enable you to access UCT learning systems to download information and course materials, as well as using software to check for possible plagiarism.
-These career- related skills are critical for every UCT graduate to master. ,
+The use of laptops is intended to promote ‘paperless’ teaching in the interests of a greener, more sustainable environment - and to equip you with the skills to access cases and readings online; to enable you to access UCT learning systems to download information and course materials; as well as using software to check for possible plagiarism.

 GRADUATE PREPARATORY WORKSHOP (only for students who already have undergraduate degrees)

-In addition to the Orientation Programme running from 6-8 March 2017, graduate LLB students are invited to attend the Graduate Preparatory Workshop.
-Applicants who have completed Grade 12 in 2016 must not attend this workshop.
+In addition to the Orientation Programme , graduate LLB students are invited to attend the Graduate Preparatory Workshop.
+Applicants who are completing Grade 12 in 2018 must not attend this workshop.
 It is aimed at GRADUATE students only.

-The purpose of this workshop is to introduce some of the foundational concepts of South African law to first year graduate LLB students.
+The purpose of this workshop is to introduce some of the foundational concepts of South African law to students in their first year of the graduate LLB programme.
 First year graduate LLB students are required to take Prelim B subjects (subjects taken by undergraduate LLB students in their second year) in their first year of study.
 Prelim B subjects build on foundational legal concepts from the Prelim A (first year) subjects.
-This workshop , assists first year graduate LLB students to acquire fundamental knowledge necessary for the understanding of all your courses in the first year.
+This workshop assists first year graduate LLB students to acquire fundamental knowledge necessary for the understanding of all your courses in the first year.
 In addition, it provides support with the development of the necessary skills for success in law school.
-The workshop will be held in Lecture Theatre 1, Level 2, Kramer Law Building on 9 and 10 March 2017 from 08h00-16h00.